Socialism in Tunisia: Ettajdid Movement

 Active from 1993 to 2012, the Ettajdid Movement (Movement for Renewal) was a centre-left secularist, democratic socialist and social liberal political party in Tunisia.
 It was led by Ahmed Ibrahim.
 For the Constituent assembly election, Ettajdid formed a strongly secularist alliance called Democratic Modernist Pole (PDM), of which it was the mainstay.

-Ahmed Brahim was the First Secretary of the movement and also the leader of the Democratic Modernist Pole until April 2012, when his party merged into the Social Democratic Path of which he became the president.
+Ahmed Brahim was the First Secretary of the movement and also the leader of the Democratic Modernist Pole until April 2012, when his party merged into the Social Democratic Path, of which he became the president.
 He was the Ettajdid Movement's candidate for President of Tunisia in the 2009 presidential election.
 Brahim was in favor of the emergence of a "democratic modern and secular [laicist] state" not connected with Islamists.
-According to Brahim, this would require "radical" reform of the electoral system, which would improve the political climate in guaranteeing freedom of assembly and a large scale independent press, as well as repealing a law that regulated public discourse of electoral candidates.
+According to Brahim, this would require "radical" reform of the electoral system, which would improve the political climate by guaranteeing freedom of assembly and a large-scale independent press, as well as repealing a law that regulated public discourse of electoral candidates.